vennturtle/noodle/README.md

 Noodle is the iOS app for the layman's curiosities, that makes creating and taking surveys so easy you don't even have to think about it.

+## Features

+* *Create an account* - Sign up and sign in with no hassle!
+Passwords are securely encrypted by Firebase.
+* *Create a survey* - Creating a survey in Noodle is easy and intuitive.
+You can set true-or-false, multiple-choice, and multiple-answer questions in seconds.
+* *Narrow your survey* - You can set how long your survey will be up, and what area you'd like to poll from.
+* *Take a survey* - Noodle shows you a map with all the surveys in your area.
+Answering them is just a tap away!
+* *View your results* - You can view statistics for each question and find out which choices were the most popular.
+* *Simple to use* - Noodle is dead-simple!
+Waste less time fussing over survey logistics, and spend more time on getting the answers that matter.

 ## Getting Started

 ### Prerequisites